aryarm/as_analysis/scripts/README.md

 ### allele_imbalance.r
 Defines a function for detecting allelic imbalance given count data.
 This code was adapted from [@Arkosen](https://github.com/Arkosen)

+### benchmark.py
+This python script can be used to summarize the runtime and memory usage of the pipeline.
+It is provided for the convenience of the user and is not officially part of the pipeline.

 ### find_imbalance.r
 An R script that calls `allele_imbalance.r`.
 This script is called, in turn, by Snakefile-counts.